Sadeeptha-B/L6-DE-Drudgery/README.md

 Then you will have to modify the mapping logic where you map your RAW INPUTS to the application data schema format.

+Make sure you enter the updated AUTH TOKEN, you can view this from the Network tab in your brower inspect window

 Once that is done, simply run ``python preprocess.py``